jacobmendoza/rspec-tree-runner/README.md

 * Design issues.

 ## Big thanks to…
-This package wouldn't have been possible without the help of the [Atom Discussion](https://discuss.atom.io/) mates.
+This package wouldn't have been possible without the help of the [Atom Discussion](https://discuss.atom.io/) colleagues.
 Also the following plugins and authors have been a big inspiration, and their code has been an important help:

 - [atom-rspec](https://github.com/fcoury/atom-rspec) by Felipe Coury
 - [atom-rails-rspec](https://github.com/wangyuhere/atom-rails-rspec) by Yu Wang